Factbox: Attacks, incidents heightening Gulf tensions since May

 June 23 - The Saudi-led military coalition said the Houthis launched an attack on Abha airport, killing one person and wounding 21 others.

-July 4 - British Royal Marines seized Iranian supertanker Grace 1 near Gibraltar on July 4 on suspicion of violating European Union sanctions on Syria.
+July 4 - British Royal Marines seized Iranian supertanker Grace 1 near Gibraltar on suspicion of violating European Union sanctions on Syria.

-July 10 - British warship HMS Montrose on July 10 issued verbal warnings and aimed guns at boats believed to belong to Iranian Revolutionary Guards which approached BP (BP.L) oil tanker British Heritage at the northern entrance of Hormuz.
+July 10 - British warship HMS Montrose issued verbal warnings and aimed guns at boats believed to belong to Iranian Revolutionary Guards which approached BP (BP.L) oil tanker British Heritage at the northern entrance of Hormuz.

 July 18 - The United States said USS Boxer destroyed an Iranian drone in the Strait of Hormuz after it threatened the U.S. Navy ship.
 Iran denied it has lost a drone.